OpenTranslationBible/open-bible/en-GB/40.Matthew/md/matthew-16.md

 ## Matthew 16:13

-When Jesus came into the region of Caesarea Philippi, He asked His disciples, “Who do people say the Son of Man is?”
+When Jesus arrived in the region of Caesarea Philippi, He asked His disciples, “Who do people say the Son of Man is?”

 ## Matthew 16:14

-They replied, “Some say John the Baptist; others say Elijah; and still others, Jeremiah or one of the prophets.”
+They answered, “Some say John the Baptist; others say Elijah; and still others, Jeremiah or one of the prophets.”

 ## Matthew 16:15